GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 For example, if the product has been overdue for 5 days, the Timeliness will be 98.63%.

-## Algorithm for Currency

-In the **Products** table, the ' data is calculated automatically by our system based on the date that the data was last published.
-Internal staff can learn the [technical details of how DEA Currency is calculated][CurrencyInternalDoc].
-In summary, the Currency is calculated using either of multiple methods &mdash; it either uses the Open Data Cube (ODC) data, an SQS queue subscribed to certain events, or is calculated from another statistic called Completeness.

-The 'Is current' data is not available in the **Additional products** table due to technical limitations.

 ## History report

-The [DEA Published Product Timeliness and Currency Report - History][CurrencyReport] report provides a history of the data from the Timeliness and Currency report since 1 July 2024 (which is the time when we began tracking this data).
-This report uses the same data as the Timeliness and Currency report but it includes the entire history of data.
-However, note that it doesn't include the data from the Additional products table of this report, due to technical limitations.
+The [DEA Published Product Currency Report - History][CurrencyReport] report provides a history of the data from the Currency report since 1 July 2024 (which is the time when we began tracking this statistic).
+It is password-protected and can only be accessed by some Geoscience Australia internal stakeholders.
+This report uses the same data as the Currency report but it includes the history of previous years.
+However, note that it doesn't include the data from the Yearly products table of this report, due to technical limitations.
+The Yearly products historical data is stored in a 'log table' in the database.

-The History report is password-protected and can only be accessed by some Geoscience Australia internal stakeholders.

 [CurrencyReport]: https://mgmt.sandbox.dea.ga.gov.au/public-dashboards/d22241dbfca54b1fa9f73938ef26e645?orgId=1
 [HistoryReport]: https://mgmt.sandbox.dea.ga.gov.au/d/c1674b20-8c8a-4d90-aef2-02796275cf2b/4e57919d-fc9d-59d7-9bd1-aa61d41bcb92?orgId=1